natkinson1/backgammon-AI/README.md

 ## When you can't make a move

-If you roll a dice which results in you being unable to make a move run:
+If you roll a dice which results in you being unable to make a move run (not needed if it is the AI's turn):

 ```
 python play.py -skip